Lewis Call: Life and work

-Call graduated with a B.A. from University of California, San Diego followed by an M.A. and Ph.D. in Modern European History from the University of California, Irvine, finishing his studies in 1996.
+Call graduated with a B.A. from the University of California, San Diego followed by an M.A. and Ph.D. in Modern European History from the University of California, Irvine, finishing his studies in 1996.
 His doctoral dissertation was titled, Nietzsche as Critic and Captive of Enlightenment.
 He is an associate professor in the History Department of California Polytechnic State University in San Luis Obispo, where he teaches intellectual history, political economy and the history of network technology.
 Call also holds the position of Associate Editor of Anarchist Studies, an international journal of anarchist theory.
 He received the Distinguished Lecturer Award from the California Faculty Association (California Polytechnic chapter) in 2005, and his paper "’Sounds Like Kinky Business to Me’: Subtextual and Textual Representations of Erotic Power in the Buffyverse" won Slayage journal's 2008 Mr. Pointy Award for Buffy studies Scholarship.
-Call is a dedicated practitioner of T'ai chi ch'uan.
+Call is a dedicated practitioner of tai chi.